 But there is something deeper beneath the script.
 For many of us, deflecting kindness is a form of control.
 When I refuse your help, I stay in charge of the situation.
 When I diminish your compliment, I keep the narrative about me in my own hands.
 Receiving requires surrender.
 It requires standing still while someone sees you, and trusting that what they see is not too much, or not enough, but simply you.

-Stephen Porges, the researcher behind polyvagal theory, has described how the feeling of being safely received by another person, of being held, seen, or cared for, activates the ventral vagal complex and signals safety to the nervous system.
-This is not metaphorical.
-It is physiological.
-When someone offers you kindness and you let it land, your body relaxes in a way that no amount of self-care can replicate.
-Some forms of nourishment can only come from outside yourself.
+Stephen Porges, the neuroscientist behind polyvagal theory, has described how the feeling of being safely received by another person, of being held, seen, or cared for, activates the ventral vagal complex and signals safety to the nervous system.
+This is physiological.
+When someone offers you kindness and you let it land, the vagus nerve carries the signal of safety from the brainstem to the heart, the lungs, the gut.
+The heart rate slows.
+The breathing deepens.
+The muscles around the eyes soften, which is why people who feel truly seen look, from the outside, like they have just exhaled something they were carrying.

 Receiving is not passivity.
 It is the courage to let someone else’s kindness reach you without building a wall to stop it.